MikeCookDev/100daysofcode/README.md

 Day 15: Began work on project 3 for the Responsive Web Design Certification, a landing page.

 Day 16: Continued work on the landing page and practice flexbox and media queries.

+Day 17: Continued working on the layout of my landing page, overall not happy with the look or the items i have available to use.
+Considering starting a different landing page.